Team-Gear-Guruz/WRO_FE_2025-26_GearGuruz/README.md

 4. **Real World Performance**
    - Car autonomously navigates laps, avoids obstacles, obeys color-based passing rules, executes turnarounds, and completes vision-guided parallel parking.

-Thanks!
-Here's the updated **Mobility Management** section tailored to your actual hardware:

----
+_**NOTE**_ From Kushal Khemani - This robot was made in less than 3 weeks (due to school examinations and SAT prep for both team members).

-## 1. Mobility Management
+## 1. Mobility Management - finding what suits best

 Our vehicle’s mobility system has been engineered for robust, stable navigation across both Open and Obstacle Challenges in WRO 2025.
 The setup balances power, control precision, and sensor integration using reliable, competition-grade components.